 ---|---|---|

 The Doctor of Philosophy in Machine Learning is primarily a research-based degree.
-The purpose of coursework is to equip students with the right skillset, so they can successfully accomplish their research project (thesis).
-Students are required to take ML801 and ML814 and then choose two ML electives from the ML Electives list.
+The purpose of coursework is to equip students with the correct skill set, enabling them to complete their research project (thesis) successfully.
+Students are required to take core courses as mandatory courses.

 ---|---|---|